 3. Be more creative

-You might ask: If I want a professional design, what would be the cost?
-Price ranges vary from designer to designer, but think of it this way-- Having a professionally designed website and brand is a one-time cost while creating several different styles of brochures or ads involves a different charge each time.
-Investing in a professional and impressive website design can reduce the cost and time of other marketing materials and make a significant impact on your company.
-While it may take some searching, there are professional web and graphic designers that can help you with design without breaking the bank.
+Investing in a professional and polished website design can reduce the cost and time of other marketing materials and make a significant impact on your company.
+While it may take some searching, there are professional web and graphic designers that can help you, without breaking the bank.

 5. Review your content frequently